 Modern manufacturing and developing tools are great but you have to always assess the necessity of their use.
 When rapid prototyping, always try to manufacture the prototype with your hands out of nothing in a minimum amount of time.
 A lot of robot prototypers make cardboard cases for proof-of-concept robot prototypes because there is no point in making durable elements for such a short-lived model.
 They spend little time on a prototype but it holds for the tests and that's it.
 They've wasted almost no resources while you are still milling all the robotic arm parts.

 Getting Upset Over Failures

 Making a great design from scratch in one iteration is an almost impossible task.
-You would have to finetune only the robot movement controls for months and months using trial and error method.
+You would have to finetune only the robot movement controls for months and months using the trial and error method.
 Since the robotic industry is young, there are not enough design recommendations, which adds to the complexity.
 However, while the experience in this industry isn't vast, the requirements are.
 Especially for collaborative robots.
 That's why you will inevitably fail.

 But that is alright.
 The more you fail, the more perfect your design will be and the rapid prototypes are there to help you.
 Just think of them as dispensable cups for the real one you are making.
 Rapid prototypes of robots will help your imagination see the true reaction of physical objects to different situations and the ways those situations are solved.
 While failing with rapid prototypes, you are bound to succeed with the real final robot.